HubSpot WordPress Integration: Sync Contact on User Register

 Upsert by Email, Triggered at Registration

 HubSpot's contacts API has two write endpoints.
-POST /contacts always creates a new record — useless if the same email registers twice (or matches an existing CRM record from a prior touchpoint).
+POST /contacts always creates a new record — useless if the same email registers twice.
 POST /contacts/batch/upsert uses an idProperty (we'll use email) to match existing records: it returns the existing contact_id if found, creates a new one if not. results[0].new tells us which case fired.
-That's the right shape for "one HubSpot contact per real-world person".

 Why hook user_register and not the WC order trigger?
 Because Part 5's order chain self-heals for new emails by upserting in-chain.
-An order-time contact webhook would be doing the same work twice for first orders and would race with the deal-create chain.
+An order-time contact webhook would duplicate work and race with the deal-create chain.
 The cleaner split: register-time syncs the contact identity once, order-time relies on the chain to fill in the gap if it doesn't find one.

 flow diagram